Salins-les-Bains: History

 French composer Charles Galibert (1826–1858) was born in Salins-les-Bains.

-Until the early 20th century, the slopes surrounding the town were largely covered in vines, which were however almost entirely abandoned after the phylloxera crisis decimated the vineyard.
+Until the early-20th century, the slopes surrounding the town were largely covered in vines, which were however almost entirely abandoned after the phylloxera crisis of the mid-19th century decimated the vineyards.
 Little trace of this former activity remains today.

 For much of the 20th century, the town was also famed for its potters, but today only three craftsmen continue to uphold this local tradition.

 Great Saltworks

 The extraction of salt at Salins-les-Bains began during the Middle Ages at the latest.
 As early as 1115, there were two saltworks located at wells around the town, and because of the salt production, Salins-les-Bains was the largest town in Franche-Comté after Besançon in medieval times.
 Deforestation in the region during the 17th and 18th centuries led to the creation of the Royal Saltworks at Arc-et-Senans, at a more favorable location near a large forest.
 However, the brine extracted from Salins would still be used, being channeled to the Royal Saltworks, 21 km away, for processing.
 In 1962, the Great Saltworks of Salins-les-Bains ceased all production.